zaners123/Computertest/API.md

 - Returns scan result

-Returns the node at the given position as table in the format`{name="node_name", param1=0, param2=0}` Returns `nil` for unloaded areas
+Returns the node at the given position as table in the format`{name="node_name", param1=0, param2=0}`

+Returns `nil` for unloaded areas

 Example `turtle:scanLeft().name=='default:stone_with_gold` tells you there's gold ore to your left

 ## Inventory/Fuel functions

+### `turtle:setAutoRefuel(autoRefuel)`

+If your fuel hits zero, with this on, your turtle will consume the first fuel-thing it sees in its inventory

 ### `turtle:useFuel()`
 - Uses Fuel

   Burns fuel.
 Once you run out of fuel, your turtle is stuck.

 ### `turtle:getFuel()`

 Returns the number actions you can take until needing to refuel.

 If this is zero, you won't be able to do much except refuel.

 ### `turtle:itemRefuel(turtleslot)`

 Takes fuel from this turtleslot and increases the turtle's fuel
 ### `turtle:move[direction]()`

 - Yields
 - Uses Fuel